yeulih/semanticSimilarity/README.md

 ## Part 2: Perform Semantic Similarity Analysis

 Once you have BERT set up and running, you can use BERT for inference tasks.
-Sample Python scripts are provided that extracts text from 2 sources, chunks it, generates embeddings, builds a document‑level embedding for each source text, and computes similarity between the two sources.
+Two sample Python scripts are provided that extracts text from 2 sources, chunks it, generates embeddings, builds a document‑level embedding for each source text, and computes similarity between the two sources:
+ - compare_pdfs.py
+ - compare_csvs.py

 To perform semantic similarity analysis on two text sources:
 1. Prepare two text files for analysis.